dilan-dio4/Keagate/README.md

 ## Development

-Development experience and extensibility are the upmost priority of this package.
+Development experience and extensibility are the utmost priority of this package.

 To get started: